szaiser/pym8190a/README.md

 #### Fill the segment with data

-* Our segment `basic_segment`so far has no functionality.
-Hence, we add a wave_step to the segment, which get the name 'segment_step0'.
+* The segment `basic_segment`so far has no functionality.
+Hence, a wave_step is added to the segment, which is given the name 'segment_step0'.
 Its duration is 123 samples, at a sampling freuquency of 12Gs/s this corresponds to 0.01025µs.
 This duration again does not fulfill the requirement for the waveform granularity.
 To have a duration of 320 + 64*n samples, the software pym8190a adds 197 zero-valued samples to the segment.
 * For the duration of segment 'segment_step0' (123 samples) the sample_marker of AWG '2g', channel 2 shall be set to On.
 Conveniently, in `pym8190a.settings`, we set the marker_alias `'memory': ['2g', 1, 'smpl']` and hence only have to type `memory=True`.

 `>>> s.add_step_complete(name='segment_step0', length_mus=123/12e3, memory=True)`